Prxnkzy/sdv-toolbox/README.md

 **Password analyzer**: Calculates the time required to brute-force a password, based on a study by Hive Systems.

-**Auto-reporting**: Automatically generates comprehensive reports detailing scan outcomes and security insights.
+**Auto-reporting**: Automatically generates comprehensive reports detailing the previous execution of the code with DualWriter.

 ## Usage
 **Domaine check-up**: